Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Experiments

-\textbf{Overwriting Attack.} For overwriting attack, we assume that the adversary expects to use a new SN $\hat{k}^*$ to entirely replace the original SN $\hat{k}$.
-To achieve this goal, the student model is trained by a new SN pattern using DSN framework.
-Also, to remove the original SN, we train the model using SN embedding loss with inputs stamped with original $K$.
-Because the teacher model is secret, we correspondingly change the distillation loss into the standard cross entropy loss.
-Similar to the previous attack settings, we assume the adversary only has a small ratio of the model's original training data, and the student model is optimized by the standard cross entropy loss with 10\%, 20\%, 30\%, 40\% of training data respectively.
-Tab.~\ref{tab:DSN against Overwriting Attack} reports the experimental results.
-We observe that similar to transfer learning attack, overwriting will harm the student model's performance.
-Compared to fine-tuning attack, overwriting attack will cost more training efforts since it needs 1) injecting a new SN using DSN framework, and 2) removing the original SN pattern.
-Our experimental results indicate that the computational cost of overwriting attack is almost twice comparing to the cost of training from scratch.
+In the case of the overwriting attack, we assume that an adversary seeks to replace the original sensitive neuron (SN) $\hat{k}$ with a new one, denoted as $\hat{k}^*$.
+To accomplish this, they train the student model with a new SN pattern using the Deep Sensitive Neuron (DSN) framework.
+Similar to previous attack scenarios, we consider that the adversary has access to only a limited portion of the model's original training data.
+The student model is optimized using the standard cross-entropy loss with 10\%, 20\%, 30\%, and 40\% of the original training data.
+The experimental results are presented in Table~\ref{tab:DSN against Overwriting Attack}.
+Our observations reveal that, like transfer learning attacks, overwriting negatively impacts the student model's performance.
+The cost and performance of overwriting an SN are similar to those of training a model from scratch.
+Overwriting attacks, when compared to fine-tuning attacks, demand more training effort since they involve introducing a new SN via the DSN framework and eliminating the original SN pattern.
+Our empirical findings indicate that the computational cost of overwriting attacks is nearly double that of training a model from scratch.